igneous-labs/inf-1.5/docs/v2/README.md

 To mitigate this, we only update `last_release_slot` if `release_yield` results in a nonzero lamport amount being released.

-An alternative is to store `withheld_lamports` with greater precision and round when required but we chose not to do this to avoid complexity.
+An alternative is to store `withheld_lamports` with greater precision and round when required but we chose not to do this to (hopefully) reduce complexity.

 ##### `update_yield`